FusionSid/Code-Cave-Challenges/binary/problems.md

 Notes

 If you are given an empty string as input, you must also return an empty string.
 Otherwise, the input will always be a valid binary string.

-challenge 1/2
-Interview question

-This problem was asked by Microsoft.

-Given an unsorted array of integers, find the length of the longest consecutive elements sequence.

-For example, given [100, 4, 200, 1, 3, 2], the longest consecutive element sequence is [1, 2, 3, 4].
-Return its length: 4.

-Your algorithm should run in O(n) complexity.

-challange 2/2